keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-2.md

 code_repo: https://bitsof.thisfieldwas.green/keywordsalad/embracing-nondeterminism-code/src/branch/part2
 ---

 Remember functors?
-Recall from my last post, {{linkedTitle "_posts/2022-03-15-embracing-nondeterminism-part-1.md"}}, they are structures that abstract away complexity imposed by nondeterminism present in contexts that produce some output; contexts such as the results of database queries, network calls, or validation.
+Recall from my last post, {{linkedTitle "_posts/2022-03-15-embracing-nondeterminism-part-1.md"}}, they are structures that abstract away complexity imposed by nondeterminism present in contexts that produce some output; contexts such as optionality, network interaction, or validation.
 When contexts fail to produce some output, they are in their undesired case and no computation may be performed against them.
 In this post we will explore how to exploit this characteristic to halt computation in order to express control flow.

 <!--more-->